-Option 1 for Any Commercial Building ≤20,000 sf: ANSI/ASHRAE/IES Standard 90.1-2010 -- Energy Standard for Buildings Except Low-Rise Residential Buildings
+Option 1 for Any Commercial Building ≤20,000 sf: ANSI/ASHRAE/IES Standard 90.1-2013 -- Energy Standard for Buildings Except Low-Rise Residential Buildings

 Projects choosing this option must document that the design meets all of the applicable "Mandatory" and "Prescriptive" requirements in each section of the standard.
 Project teams may NOT use the Energy Cost Budget Method in lieu of the prescriptive requirements of the standard's sections.
-Use an adjustment factor of 1.3 with this option.
+The adjustment factor for this method varies depending on building type, and will be determined by the SB 2030 Review Team.

-Option 2: ASHRAE Advanced Energy Design Guides (AEDGs): Limited to for Specific Building Types and Sizes
+Option 2: ASHRAE Advanced Energy Design Guides (AEDGs): Limited to Specific Building Types and Sizes

-This is only an option for those building types that are addressed by an ASHRAE Advanced Energy Design Guide and that have a project square footage that falls within the range listed in the table below.
-Note that in a number of cases the SB2030 square footage limit is lower than the limit on square footage noted within the referenced AEDG.
-Projects choosing this option must document that the design meets all of the applicable requirements in the appropriate AEDG's 1+-page listing of Recommendations by Climate for the location's climate zone (as defined in the AEDG).
-For projects starting Schematic Design prior to 2013, the design team may use the AEDG versions that provide guidance for 30% savings over ASHRAE Standard 90.1 1999, or may choose to use the newer 50% savings version (when applicable version is available).
-For projects that start Schematic Design in 2013 or later, only the AEDG versions that provide guidance for 50% savings compared to ASHRAE Standard 90.1 2004 may be used.
-The table below shows the AEDG options that are allowed within the SB2030 Small Buildings Standard.
+This is only an option for those building types that are addressed by a 50% Series ASHRAE Advanced Energy Design Guide and that have a project square footage that falls within the range listed in the table below.
+Note that in a number of cases the SB 2030 square footage limit is lower than the limit on square footage noted within the referenced AEDG.
+Projects choosing this option must document that the design meets all of the applicable requirements in the appropriate AEDG's listing of Recommendations by Climate for the location's climate zone (as defined in the AEDG).
+The table below shows the AEDG options that are allowed within the SB 2030 Small Buildings Standard, and may be updated if subsequent 50% series guides become available from ASHRAE.

-ASHRAE Advanced Energy Design Guide Options for SB2030 Projects
+ASHRAE Advanced Energy Design Guide Options for SB 2030 Projects

-Maximum Adjustment Building Type Size for AEDG Series Factor SB2030 1 Small to Medium Office Buildings 1 ≤ 20,000 sf 50% None 1 K-12 School Buildings 2 ≤ 20,000 sf 50% None 2 Small Retail Buildings 3 ≤ 20,000 sf 30% 3 1.4 3 Small Hospitals & Healthcare Facilities 4 ≤ 20,000 sf 30% 4 Clinics 1.2 4 Hospital 1.7 4 Small Warehouses and Self-Storage Buildings ≤ 50,000 sf 30% None Highway Lodging ≤ 50,000 sf 30% 1.2
+Maximum Adjustment

+Building Type Size for SB AEDG Series Factor

+2030

+Small to Medium Office Buildings ≤ 20,000 sf 50% 1.20

+K-12 School Buildings ≤ 20,000 sf 50% 1.10

+Medium to Big Box Retail Buildings ≤ 20,000 sf 50% 1.07

+Large Hospitals ≤ 20,000 sf 50% 1.31

+Grocery Stores ≤ 20,000 sf 50% 1.19